TrialAndErrror/project_planning/DEPLOYMENT.md

 ### 4. Production Features

 - **Gunicorn** WSGI server for Django
-- **Nginx** reverse proxy with SSL support
+- **Lightweight HTTP server** for static file serving
 - **Production database** with proper security
 - **Email verification** with SMTP
 - **Static file serving** with caching
-- **Rate limiting** and security headers
+- **Security headers**
 - **Logging** to files and console

 ### 5. SSL Configuration (Optional)

-To enable HTTPS:

-1. Add your SSL certificates to `nginx/ssl/`
-2. Uncomment SSL configuration in `nginx/nginx.conf`
-3. Update your domain in the nginx configuration
+To enable HTTPS, configure your personal Caddy server to handle SSL termination and proxy requests to the application containers.

 ## Environment Variables